 Best Diabetes Books for Women

-THE SMART WOMAN’S GUIDE TO DIABETES - LINK TO OUR BOOK REVIEW
+THE SMART WOMAN’S GUIDE TO DIABETES - (Available on Amazon)

 By Amy Stockwell Mercer